Dairy cattle: Bull

-A bull calf with high genetic potential may be reared for breeding purposes.
-It may be kept by a dairy farm as a herd bull, to provide natural breeding for the herd of cows.
-A bull may service up to 50 or 60 cows during a breeding season.
+A bull kept for direct natural herd breeding might service up to 50 or 60 cows during a breeding season.
 Any more and the sperm count declines, leading to cows "returning to service" (needing to be bred again).
-A herd bull may only stay for one season, as when most bulls reach over two years old their temperament becomes too unpredictable.
+It is also considered good practice to rotate such herd bulls when possible, with agents arranging swaps to prevent inbreeding.
+When bulls are used directly, young bulls are preferred, as older bulls can have their temperament shift unpredictably.